-To determine the national methane emission factor (MCF{UA}) for sludge-drying beds, the developed methodology takes into account two main factors - the air temperature and the depth of sludge-drying beds.
-Due to the lack of reliable data on the depths of sludge-drying beds, the value of 1 m to 5 m was accepted.
-The average monthly temperatures for each month of the year were different for each region of Ukraine.
-Thus, MCF{UA} was adopted of 0.299 [24].
+To estimate methane emissions from sewage sludge, the weighted average of the national BOD to methane conversion factor, MCF{UA} , is used, determined in accordance with the ACM0014 methodology [33].
+The methodology takes into account two main factors - the air temperature and the depth of the sludge-drying beds.
+According to the results of sewage treatment plants (WWTP) questioning in Ukraine, the depth of sludge-drying beds is 1-2 meters.
+The average monthly temperatures for each month of the year were different for each region of Ukraine according to the data of the Ukrainian Hydrometeorological Center.
+Thus, MCF{UA} is 0.299 [29].

-The uncertainty estimation ranges for households and the maximum methane production capacity were default ones [1], for MCF - calculated on the basis of [1], for the rest of the parameters - based on expert estimations [24] (Table 7.25).
+The uncertainty estimation ranges for households and the maximum methane production capacity were default ones [1], for MCF - calculated on the basis of [1], for the rest of the parameters - based on expert estimations [29] (Table 7.24).

-Parameter Uncertaint y range, %
+Parameter Uncertainty range, %

 Farameter - +

 Emission factors

 Maximum methane producing capacity, kg CH 4 /kg of BOD 30 30

 MCF depending on the technology 21.52 21.52

 Uncertainty of emission factors 36.92 36.92

 Activity data

 Population, persons 5 5

 BOD per capita, g/day/person 0 2.6

 Proportion of population having access to sewerage 10 10

 Degree of application of sewage treatment or discharge systems 10 10

 Efficiency of contaminant removal by the wastewater treatment method 10 10

 Uncertainty of activity data 18.03 18.21

 Uncertainty of CH 4 emission 41 .1